 Vivek Bunty Bohra.
 Mr. Bohra is chief executive officer of Biologic Pte, an advisory and investment firm based in Singapore.
 Mr. Bohra previously served as the CEO of Goldman Sachs Services in India and was responsible for all functions present in the firm's second largest office as well as integrating functions in Bengaluru and Singapore, in line with the firm's global location strategy.
 Mr. Bohra was a member of several committees at the firm, including the Partnership Committee, Asia Pacific Management Committee, Asia Pacific Capital Committee, Global Recruiting Council, and ASEAN Leadership Group, and served on the Pine Street Board of Directors.
 Prior to that, Mr. Bohra was global head of the Structured Product Syndicate desk in the Fixed Income, Currency and Commodities Division in New York.
 He was also co-head of the Structured Finance Group in the Americas, ran warehouse financing, and was a member of the Structured Finance Capital Committee.
+Mr. Bohra joined Goldman Sachs in 1996 in the J. Aron Currency and Commodities Division, where he traded commodities for four years in New York and London.
+He spent one year working on the development and launch of Intercontinental Exchange (NYSE: ICE), before becoming franchise manager of the Commodities and Futures Services business units.
+He was named managing director in 2005 and partner in 2010.
 Mr. Bohra is a fellow of Aspen Institute's India Leadership Initiative, a World Economic Forum Young Global Leader, serves on the Advisory Board of the MIT Sloan Finance Group, is a member of the Young Presidents' Organization, and previously served on the Asia Society Corporate Diversity Council.
 He earned dual SB degrees in Chemical Engineering and Management Science from MIT in 1996 and was awarded a certificate of completion for the Global Leadership and Public Policy for the 21st Century Program at Harvard Kennedy School in 2016.
-Additionally, he has completed executive education programs at Oxford University and the Lee Kuan Yew School of Public Policy at National University of Singapore.
+Additionally, he has completed executive education programs at Oxford University and the Lee Kuan Yew School of Public Policy at Nationa